brendan-ly/brendan-ly.github.io/README.md

 # brendan-ly.github.io
-Welcome to my personal portfolio website where I showcase some of my projects made using HTML, CSS, and Javascript
+Welcome to my personal portfolio website where I showcase some of my projects made using HTML, CSS, and Javascript.